Syllabus Edition

 • The threshold for this phase may be expressed as, ‘I’m so sick of this; things have to change’

-• At this point the person who has originally felt dissatisfied about the relationship airs their feelings with their partner (or it could be that both partners have come to feel dissatisfied independently of each other)
+• At this point, the person who has originally felt dissatisfied about the relationship airs their feelings with their partner

-• It is likely that this phase will involve each partner listing the negative qualities of their other half, identifying flaws in their relationship and in their partner; there will probably be a number of arguments/confrontations and complaints about each others’ shortcomings, lack of care/sensitivity/communication, unappreciative attitude etc.
+• This phase will likely involve each partner listing the negative qualities of their other half, identifying flaws in their relationship and their partner; there will probably be several arguments/confrontations and complaints about each other’s shortcomings, lack of care/sensitivity/communication, unappreciative attitude, etc.

-• There will probably only be two outcomes to this phase: either the couple decide to work on their relationship or they decide to split
+• There will probably only be two outcomes to this phase

 • The threshold for this phase may be expressed as, ‘Clearly this relationship is not working and I don’t know whether I even want to try to save it’